Introduction to ASP.NET Checkbox

 - Context: This property gets the HttpContext object for the current web request.

-- Forecolor: The property sets the color of the font of the text of the checkbox button.
+- Forecolor: The property sets the font color of the text of the checkbox button.

-- Height: The height property sets the height of the control.
+- Height: The height property sets the size of the control.

-- Text: The Text property sets the text that will be displayed with the checkbox button control.
+- Text: The Text property sets the text displayed with the checkbox button control.

-- Visible: The property decides whether the control will be rendered on the web page.
+- Visible: The property decides whether the web page will render the control.

 - Width: The property sets the width f the control.